 Chronic disorders that cause inadequate nutrition can delay puberty by impairing gonadotropin-releasing hormone release.

-Permanent forms of hypogonadotropic hypogonadism are more likely if there is a lack of response to one or two short courses of testosterone therapy.
+Permanent forms of hypogonadotropic hypogonadism are more likely if there is a lack of response to 1 or 2 short courses of testosterone therapy.
 If a pituitary disorder is suspected, levels of other pituitary hormones should be measured because hypogonadotropic hypogonadism can be isolated or associated with other hormone deficiencies.

 Візуалізаційні дослідження: